Gradisca d'Isonzo

 Gradisca d'Isonzo (Gardiscja or Gardiscje; Gradišče ob Soči; archaic Gradis am Sontig) is a town and comune (municipality) in the Regional decentralization entity of Gorizia in Friuli-Venezia Giulia, north-eastern Italy.
 The lawyer, linguist, philologist Philippe Sarchi was born in Gradisca d'Isonzo.
 It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 Geography

 The municipality is located in north-eastern Italy on the right bank of the Isonzo River, about 12 km southwest of Gorizia.
 It received town privileges on 14 July 1936.
-As of a 2021 census, the population of Gradisca is about 6,370.
+As of the 2021 Italian census, the population of Gradisca is about 6,370.

 The town is an important centre of the Friulian culture in the Julian Venetia region.

 History

 The town's name is a Slavic toponym: in archaic Slovene, gradišče (cf. gord) was a term indicating a fortified site or a ruin and is a widespread toponym in the Slovene Lands.
 The strategically-important area on the Isonzo River was probably already settled in Roman times and under the Kingdom of the Lombards, later exposed to the attacks by Hungarian forces on Northern Italy.